Skip to main content

 Exporting customer sessions

-We can export our customer sessions as CSV and check specific information about our Application, such as what items were purchased in a certain session, or manually import the data into our data warehouse.
+You can export your customer sessions as a CSV file and check specific information about your Application, such as what items were purchased in a certain session, or manually import the data into your data warehouse.

 Exporting triggered effects

-We can export triggered effects as CSV and check specific information, such as how many times a given coupon code was redeemed, or manually import the data into our data warehouse.
+You can export triggered effects as a CSV file and check specific information, such as how many times a given coupon code was redeemed, or manually import the data into your data warehouse.

 Exporting loyalty balances

-We can export as CSV the point balances of all users of a loyalty program for a given date and time using the Campaign Manager.
-See:
+You can export the point balances of all users of a loyalty program for a given date and time as a CSV file using the Campaign Manager.
+See the following pages:

 Exporting loyalty transaction logs

-We can export as CSV all loyalty point transactions made by a given customer using the Campaign Manager.
+You can export all loyalty point transactions made by a given customer using the Campaign Manager as a CSV file.
 See exporting transactions.